fahimrahmanbooom/fahimrahmanbooom/README.md

 I am a software engineer.
 Mostly I work on <br>

-📱 iOS, iPadOS and MacOS App Development.<br>
+📱 UIKit and SwiftUI - Apple's app development framwork.<br>
-💧 Vapor - Server-side Swift web framework.<br>
+💧 Vapor - Server-side Swift web application framework.<br>
-🍃 ExpressJS - Server-side JavaScript web framework.<br>
+🍃 ExpressJS - Server-side JavaScript web application framework.<br>
 📟 Embedded System - Circuit Design, Firmware development, and IoT.<br>

 I enjoy books, articles, blogs, podcasts, and movies.
 My hobbies are cooking and listening to the radio.
 I do A2A on Quora about various topics.
 I have a great interest in automobile technologies and astrophysics.<br><br><br><br>